GokhanKARAKAYA1/MAP-PROJECT/README.md

 <h1>MAP-PROJECT</h1>

 <p> This project is a website designed using advanced HTML and CSS codes.
-It includes Google fonts and Fontawesome icons.
+It includes Google fonts and Boostrap icons.

 <h3>How to Use</h3>